defold/defold.github.io/_posts/2026-01-03-Creator-Spotlight-Koen-Bollen.md

 ##### What would be your recommendations for Defold developers?

 - Add [Lua type annotations](https://luals.github.io/wiki/annotations/) to everything, from the start!
-Lua is a great language for hacking, not so great for larger engineering projects..
-Adding annotation later on in the project is just not going to happen.
+Lua is a great language for hacking, not so great for larger engineering projects.
+Adding annotations later on in the project is just not going to happen.
 Having types (and a system that checks them) will prevent a lot of bugs from being introduced, and helps auto-complete while developing.
 - I also recommend setting up a repository wide formatter like [StyLua](https://github.com/JohnnyMorganz/StyLua) to never have to think about it again (and enforce it with a Github Action).
 - Have dynamic loading from the start, or very early on.
 We added dynamic loading (having the game in a Collection Proxy) later on in the process and it was very hard to get it to work and have the communication working in our game.
 Later we also added large open world loading (where regions load/unload as you run around) and that would have been 100x easier, if created from the start.
 - Your game will be played in different aspect-ratios, make sure you support that from the beginning.